autonomical1/ObsidianBackup/AP Government/Notes/Federalism and its delicious flavors.md

 - **Federalism**: constitutional arrangement in which power is distributed between a central government and subdivisional governments (states)
 	- power shared between state and federal governments
-	- Constitution designates certain pow
+	- Constitution designates certain powers to be federal and some to states
+	- exists oppsed to unitary system: powers solely in national government